 A well-known brand within the market, Aerogard is another Australian company built for the Australian climate.
 With sister company Mortein taking care of the insects inside your house, Aerogard was created to take care of the insects outside, with a number of different products on offer.

-Another supermarket giant to throw its hat into the mosquito repellent ring, Coles similarly provides a cheaper alternative for families with its own brand.
-Offering six hours of protection, the Coles tropical strength insect repellent may be a viable option for those a bit more price conscious.
+Another supermarket giant to throw its hat into the mosquito repellent ring, Coles similarly offers a cheaper alternative for families with its own Coles brand.
+Offering six hours of protection, the Coles tropical strength insect repellent may be a viable option for those a bit more price-conscious.

-If you’re worried about the chemicals you’re exposing yourself to when it comes to insect repellents, you’re not the only one, with 33% of respondents to our survey stating that they were worried about the chemical levels in the product they bought.
+If you’re worried about the chemicals you’re exposing yourself to when it comes to insect repellents, you’re not the only one, with 13% of respondents to our survey stating that they are worried about the chemical levels in the products they buy.
 In most cases, DEET is the active ingredient in insect repellents, although Picaridin is an alternative used by some brands.